Skip to main content

 National Rural Health Day, celebrated on November 21st this year, was established in 2011 to celebrate the efforts and accomplishments of rural healthcare providers and organizations.
 It’s also an excellent time to consider the many challenges facing these organizations and the communities they serve.
 Data from the Association of American Medical Colleges indicates that while 20% of the American population lives in rural areas, only 11% of physicians practice in these rural communities.
 That percentage may also be shrinking due to a disproportionate number of rural physicians retiring and fewer graduating medical students seeking jobs in rural areas.

-As Regional Vice President of Recruiting for Jackson Physician Search’s Western Division, my team and I work with many clients in rural communities.
+As the President of Jackson Physician Search, my team and I work with many clients in rural communities.
 Their rural job opportunities offer unique advantages that meet many of the typical physician’s job search needs — competitive compensation, a healthy work-life balance, and professional fulfillment.
 However, location often tops the list of job search priorities, so it can take some persuading to get a candidate to open their mind and agree to an on-site visit.
 When a candidate is willing, rural healthcare leaders must prepare to roll out the red carpet and effectively demonstrate everything that makes both the facility and the community the ideal place to work and live.

 3 Steps to an Ideal Rural Physician Job Interview